 Father Kevin Barmasse

-Summary of Abuse Allegations against Father Kevin Barmasse:
+Summary of Sexual Abuse Allegations Against Father Kevin Barmasse:

-According to media reports, Father Kevin Barmasse was ordained a priest for the Archdiocese of Los Angeles in 1982.
-He was accused of sexually molesting a 12-year-old boy in 1983.
-Documents in the file say that law enforcement was contacted after the allegation against Father Barmasse, but that prosecution wasn’t pursued because the parents didn’t want to subject their child to interviews, and because the parents and law enforcement believed the removal of Father Barmasse from the Archdiocese of Los Angeles, plus psychiatric treatment for him, “would solve the problem.”
+Fr.
+Kevin Barmasse was ordained a priest in 1982, and served in the Diocese of Los Angeles.
+According to media reports, in 1983, he was accused of sexually abusing a 12-year-old boy in Los Angeles.
+Documents in the file say that law enforcement was contacted after the allegation against Fr.
+Barmasse, but that prosecution wasn’t pursued because the parents didn’t want to subject their child to interviews.
+Instead, they believed the removal of Father Barmasse from the Archdiocese of Los Angeles, plus psychiatric treatment for him, “would solve the problem.”

-Later in 1991, complaints from youth group members and their parents in the Diocese of Tucson had begun to surface.
-A report said that Father Barmasse made sexual advances toward five male high school students during his assignment at St. Elizabeth Parish.
+Fr.
+Barmasse was sent to work in the Diocese of Tucson on the condition that he receive treatment there.
+Documents released by the Archdiocese of Los Angeles show that church officials allowed Fr.
+Barmasse to minister in Tucson for seven years after that original accusation.
+Fr.
+Barmasse worked at three churches in Southern Arizona and in 1991, complaints from youth group members and their parents in the Diocese of Tucson had begun to surface.
+A report said that Fr.
+Barmasse made sexual advances toward five male high school students during his assignment at St. Elizabeth Parish.
 The students were between the ages of 17 and 20 at the time of the alleged abuse.

 Among the accusations was that Fr.
 Barmasse tried to get a 15-year-old boy to perform oral sex on him and that he provided the boy and others with beer and pornographic movies.
 According to documents, one boy said he’d been fondled on at least seven occasions between 1986 and 1987.
 One man said he’d had both oral and anal sex with Fr.
 Barmasse when he was 16.